 3. Wheat Bread Can Make Your Bones Weak

 Wheat may not be a healthy choice for developing strong bones as the gluten in wheat can damage your bones.
 Osteoporosis, a degenerative condition that causes loss of bone mass from the bones, is found to be directly linked to gluten insensitivity.
+Eliminate wheat from your diet if you want strong bones to go on hikes well into your old age.4

 4. Wheat Bread Can Cause Sugar Spikes